Raynor-Cerebellum-Project/RCP_analysis/README.md

 12. Use as template to align Intan with BR using .ns5 sync pulses (two from BR side)
 13. Use as template to align DLC kinematics file using the .ns5 sync pulses

-### 3. Behavioral Analysis and Stim Data Processing
+### 3. Behavioral Analysis and Stim timing Processing
 TODO: Need to convert from MATLAB
 TODO: Need to create for DLC processed data

 TODO:
 1. DLC labeling and annotations
 2. Identify movement segments from DLC data
-3. Extract stimulation timing from Intan
+3. Load stimulation timing from Intan
 4. Plot movement traces (how to align? based on velocity or based on stim timing?, try to plot baseline aligned by velocity first)
 5. Calculate movement metrics (Previously: Endpoint error, Absolute endpoint error, Variance (in velocity) after stim, Variance (in velocity) after endpoint, Max speed, Avg speed, Endpoint oscillation, FFTPower after endpoint)
 6. Calculate significance relative to baseline